simpledotorg/simple.org/README.md

 9. **Merge to master:** Check your article in your local on small and large devices.
 Once it's ready merge into master.
 10. **Publish your article:** Follow the instructions in the "Deployment" section above to publish your new article.

-If you have any questions Slack Claudio or send him an email at cvallejo@resolvetosavelives.org
+If you have any questions please contact Jamie at [jcarter@rtsl.org](mailto:jcarter@rtsl.org?subject=Simple.org%20Website).